zenaton-samples/new-user-workflow/README.md

 Then you can start to use it:
-- Click on 'Register' to simulate signup which launches the workflow.
+- Click on 'Register' to simulate signup which launches the workflow instance for a user.
-- Click on the 'installation' and 'activation' buttons to simulate sending events to the workflow.
+- Click on the 'installation' and 'activation' buttons to simulate sending events to the running workflow for that user.

 Feel free to play around and test the different scenarios.

-Note: you can also change the 'wait' duration to 5 seconds to speed up your experience.
+Note: you can also change the 'wait' duration to 5 seconds to speed up your testing experience.

 ## Other Workflow Versions